 The African Silverbill (Euodice cantans) is distributed mainly across the Sahel region, East Africa and in the south and south-west of the Arabian Peninsula.
 There are also some isolated populations on both sides of the Sahel.

 In the Western Palearctic, the species breeds only in southern Algeria but its status is poorly known.
-For example, because there were no known sightings since almost a decade, many birders – including Algerians – didn’t know if the species in some areas is still present or not.
+For example, because there were very few known recent sightings, many birders – especially foreigners – don’t know if the species in some areas is still present or not.

 In Egypt, the species is only present at Gebal Elba, which is biogeographically an Afro-tropical region.
 There are only a couple of records outside Gabel Elba, but those have not been accepted by the Egyptian Ornithological Rarities Committee.